-The Canadian Ice Service (CIS) has just announced that the last fully intact ice shelf in Canada, the Milne Ice Shelf, has collapsed.
+The Canadian Ice Service (CISOpens in a new tab) has just announced that the last fully intact ice shelf in Canada, the Milne Ice Shelf, has collapsed.
 The collapse occurred between July 30 and August 4, and resulted in the shelf losing nearly half of its area.
-Scientists observing the collapse say it ultimately occurred due to the effects of climate change.
+Scientists observing the collapse say it ultimately occurred due to the effects of climate changeOpens in a new tab.

 Satellite animation, from July 30 to August 4, shows the collapse of the last fully intact #iceshelfOpens in a new tab in #CanadaOpens in a new tab.
 The Milne Ice Shelf, located on #EllesmereIslandOpens in a new tab in #NunavutOpens in a new tab, has now reduced in area by ~43%. #MilneIceIslandOpens in a new tab #seaiceOpens in a new tab #ArcticOpens in a new tab #earthrightnowOpens in a new tab #glacierOpens in a new tab pic.twitter.com/jjs1gawoxAOpens in a new tab